 Medical and pharmaceutical products play a vital role in the health and safety of patients.
 As such, ensuring the quality of each product and its individual components throughout the manufacturing process—from design to final inspection—is essential.
 For this reason, it is vital to partner with an experienced medical/pharmaceutical component manufacturer that emphasizes quality and offers complete part traceability from start to finish.

-At The Rodon Group, we specialize in full-service, turnkey plastic component injection molding solutions.
+At Rodon Medical Molding, we specialize in full-service, turnkey plastic component injection molding solutions.
 Our comprehensive part manufacturing capabilities allow customers to maintain oversight over the production of their parts, resulting in greater transparency and accountability.
 Additionally, we maintain ISO certification and employ the use of FDA/medical-grade materials to ensure our injection molded components fully meet the strict specifications and standards of the medical and pharmaceutical industries.

 Plastic injection molding is an efficient and cost-effective method of producing medical and pharmaceutical parts to high levels of precision, accuracy, and quality.
 It is used to create components from medical devices and equipment to laboratory tools and testing instruments.
 The following page provides an overview of the plastic injection molding process and its essential role in the medical and pharmaceutical industries.